 The Elephant in the Room

 There are a few.
-Earlier this year, female staffers from his 2016 campaign came forward with allegations that they had been sexually harassed or assaulted by male staffers.
+Female staffers from his 2016 campaign have come forward with allegations that they had been sexually harassed or assaulted by male staffers.
 Sanders publicly apologized.
 And his 2020 campaign updated its guidelines for dealing with sexual misconduct.
-Outside of this, there’s a broader issue: as the Democratic party has moved further left, Sanders is no longer the only progressive on the block.
-And some voters who were Team Bernie in 2016 are switching their allegiances to other candidates this time around.
 Meanwhile, there are concerns about Sanders’ health.
-He suffered a heart attack in Oct 2019 but has since jumped back on the campaign trail.
+He suffered a heart attack in Oct 2019 but quickly jumped back on the campaign trail.

 On health care...Medicare for All is his baby.
 As in a government-run health insurance program available to all Americans.
 He’s been talking about it since his 2016 run.
 This time around, he unveiled a new plan that goes even further by pretty much getting rid of private health insurance.
 Critics say this will cost way too much.

 In 2016, Sanders’ far-left policies helped him stand out on the campaign trail, and had a huge group of supporters saying ‘Bernie or bust.’
-Now he’s competing with a larger pool of Democratic candidates who have embraced those policies themselves.
-So far though, polling shows he’s one of the top contenders in the Dem race.
+Now he’s competing with a pool of Democratic candidates who have embraced those policies themselves.
+But he’s consistently been one of the top contenders in the Dem race.

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.